emaldona/listerforall/README.md

 LIMITATIONS:
 ========================================
-This currently works on Fedora 30 and Debian 10 openSUSE builds against the built JSS aren't working, only builds against the system jss work and some manual adjustments are needed.

-To view workarounds for openSUSE see workarounds4openSUSE.txt in this directory.
+This currently works on Fedora 30 and Debian 10 and also on openSUSE Tumbleweed where some manual adjustments are needed when building against system-installed JSS.
+For the needed changes see the adjustements4openSUSE.txt file in this directory.

 TODO:
 #################################################